We've grown in steamy basements, icy barns, and more than a few temperamental tents across the Midwest, and Ohio keeps us on our toes.

 3. Fat Bastard

-• Why Ohio loves it: Fat Bastard is a tough, high-yielding hybrid that thrives outdoors in temperate climates.
+Fat Bastard is a tough, high-yielding hybrid that thrives outdoors in temperate climates like Ohio’s.

 4. Purple Kush

-• Why Ohio loves it: A hardy, mold-resistant indica that absolutely thrives when the nights get crisp.
-Instead of fearing the cold, this strain uses it to produce deep, vibrant purple colors that give it massive bag appeal.
+A hardy, mold-resistant indica that thrives when the nights get crisp.
+Instead of fearing cooler temperatures, Purple Kush uses them to intensify its deep purple coloration and terpene profile.

 5. Gorilla Glue Auto

-• Why Ohio loves it: This is the ultimate "cheat code" for Ohio's climate.
-Because it's an autoflower, you can plant in early June and harvest in late August, completely avoiding the damp, mold-prone months of fall.
-It's fast, potent, and incredibly forgiving.
+This is the ultimate “cheat code” for Ohio’s climate.
+Because it's an autoflower, you can plant in early June and harvest in late August — completely avoiding the damp, mold-prone months of fall.

 Top 5 Strains for a High-Yield Indoor Grow in Ohio